Show All Answers

 The Dennis Malone Aquatics Center is open year-round.
 Please call 860-584-3837 for open swim schedule as it varies seasonally.
 Swim lessons are offer Saturday and Sunday mornings during the school year.

 Openings are posted on this website's Employment tab and in the Personnel Department, City Hall, 111 N. Main Street, 2nd floor, Bristol, CT 06010.
 Openings are typically advertised online at CTHires.com and Indeed.com as well as other local community organizations.
 Additional advertising sources may be used depending on the position.
-Positions are generally open for a specific period of time and have a deadline or closing date for application.
-Some positions, such as certified lateral transfer Police Officer, may be continuously recruited, which means that applications are accepted at any time.
-Please refer to the Job Opportunities page for complete and current information.
-Employment Opportunities
+Positions are generally open for a specific period of time with a midnight deadline on the closing date for applications.
+Please refer to the Employment page for complete and current information.

 *All e-mail communication is sent from mailbot.applitrack.com.
 Depending on your e-mail settings, you may need to add it to your "Allowed Senders" list or it may be delivered to your junk mail folder.